Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis - ExBulletin

 Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis

-BEIJING, Aug 7 (Reuters) – Chinese President Xi Jinping may not have been able to prevent Nancy Pelosi’s visit to Taiwan, but he has ordered his country’s military to repeat a step much more aggressive: a crucial blockade to take the island by force, security experts say.
+BEIJING Chinese President Xi Jinping may not have been able to prevent Ms Nancy Pelosi’s visit to Taiwan, but he ordered his country’s military to repeat a much more aggressive step: a crucial blockade to take the island by force, according to security experts.

 Chinese military planners have long discussed a blockade of Taiwan, but until now most likely viewed the practice of such a move as too provocative, security experts say.

-But after US House Speaker Pelosi’s visit, China’s military fired missiles over Taipei for the first time, flew waves of drones over islands off the coast of Taiwan, sailed warships through the center line of the Taiwan Strait and surrounded the self-governing island, the Taiwan military said. amounted to a training “blockade”.
+But after US House Speaker Pelosi’s visit, China’s military for the first time fired missiles over Taipei, flew waves of drones over islands off the coast of Taiwan, sailed warships through the center line of the Taiwan Strait and surrounded the self-governing island in what the Taiwanese military said amounted to a “blockade” practice.

-“These early actions have actually changed the status quo of Taiwan’s security,” said Li Mingjiang, associate professor at the S. Rajaratnam School of International Studies in Singapore.
+“These early actions actually changed the security status quo of Taiwan,” said Dr. Li Mingjiang, associate professor at the S. Rajaratnam School of International Studies in Singapore.

 “It gives the Chinese military a new base from which to push more boundaries in future exercises,” he said.